Arsenal denied ‘clear’ penalty against Bayern Munich as Mikel Arteta says crucial ‘moment’ missed

 White shot straight at Neuer after being put through on goal, before Arsenal gifted Bayern a route back into the game with a defensive mix-up at the back.

-Serge Gnabry finished off a swift move after Gabriel gave the ball away before Harry Kane returned to haunt Arsenal as he coveted a penalty following a foul on Leroy Sane.
+Serge Gnabry finished off a swift move after Gabriel gave the ball away before Harry Kane returned to haunt Arsenal as he converted a penalty following a foul on Leroy Sane.

 Arsenal’s substitutes combined as Gabriel Jesus set up Trossard’s equaliser but Arteta said his side should have had more control after taking the lead.